3mRoshdy/go-url-shortener/README.md

+# Go-URL-Shortener
-# A simple url-shortener using golang that serves on localhost:8080
+A simple url shortener using golang that serves on localhost:8080

 ## Running the project
 For running the server (without compliling the go project)